lriobo/ADMeth/README.md

 ---
 ## 🔗 Pipeline steps
+**0- Initialize**: Creates needed folders and subfolders for the project structure

 **1- Preprocess**: Loads raw Beta-values datasets (cases and controls), keeps only selected probes and orders them according to its position.